Harry: The Interview with Tom Bradby - teaser trailer and when it will air

-Harry: The Interview - Date and time to watch Prince Harry speak with Tom Bradby on ITV - how to watch trailer
+Harry: The Interview - Date and time to watch Prince Harry speak with Tom Bradby on ITV - see trailer here

-ITV is set to air Tom Bradby’s exclusive sit-down interview with Prince Harry just days after excerpts from autobiography Spare were leaked to the media.
+ITV is set to air Tom Bradby’s exclusive sit-down interview with Prince Harry on Sunday night (January 8) - just days after excerpts from autobiography Spare were leaked to the media.

-Ahead of the release of Prince Harry’s autobiography titled Spare, the Duke of Sussex is set to sit-down in an exclusive interview on national TV.
+Ahead of the release of Prince Harry’s autobiography titled Spare, the Duke of Sussex is set to sit-down in an exclusive interview on national TV on Sunday.
 It comes just days after explosive excerpts of the book were leaked online.

 Harry has made allegations of assault towards his brother, Prince William, who he says “knocked him to the floor” and left him with back injuries.
 A confrontation the prince says was motivated by comments made by the Prince of Wales about Harry’s wife Meghan Markle.